DDMAL/Rodan/rodan-main/code/rodan/jobs/gamera_rodan/gamera-rodan-doc.md

     ```
     You have to __```vim```__ to the python file throwing the error.
 Then replace ```os.path.join(internal_png_dir, x) for x in``` with ```("src/libpng-1.2.5/" + x) for x in``` (in the line that the error comes from) and retry.

 * You have successfully built and installed Gamera4 on the container.
-Now, you can remove **gamera-4** directory by running `cd && cd .. && rm -rf gamera-4`
+Now, you can remove **gamera-4** directory by running `cd / && rm -rf gamera-4`

 * To test if Gamera4 is working properly or not, you can create a python test script and use Gamera4's methods.
 For instance: <br>